bantheus/bantheus/README.md

 ###

 <h3 align="left">👩‍💻 About Me</h3>

 ###

-- 🌱 I’m currently learning clean architecture.
+- 🌱 I'm currently learning Clean Architecture.
-- 👨‍💻 I'm working as full stack developer at [**@conelly**](https://conelly.com.br/).
+- 👨‍💻 I'm working as a Full Stack Developer at [**@conelly**](https://conelly.com.br/).
-- 🎓 I’m graduated in Systems Development & Analysis from UTFPR.
+- 🎓 I'm a graduate in Systems Development and Analysis from UTFPR.
-- 🎮 In my free time I like to play games, watch movies and series, and listen to music.
+- 🎮 In my free time, I like to play games, watch movies and series, and listen to music.
-- ✨ Fun fact: my nickname "Pepo" is an affectionate nickname created by my girlfriend! 🐷
+- ✨ Fun fact: my nickname, "Pepo," is an affectionate name created by my girlfriend! 🐷

 ###